bitcart/bitcart-docs/support-and-community/faq/deployment-faq.md

 ### I get 503 Service Temporarily Unavailable nginx

-#### **Cause 1: Trying to access my BitcartCC by IP address**
+#### **Cause 1: Trying to access my Bitcart by IP address**

 Your nginx config is set to route the HTTP request to a particular container based on the domain name of the request.
 For example, the official [deployment guide on pi 4](../../deployment/raspberrypi.md) said to setup the source domain name to http://raspberrypi.local/ yet getting automatic local domain raspberrypi.local does not always work.
-You are probably in this situation and trying to type the IP address of your BitcartCC into the web-browser.
+You are probably in this situation and trying to type the IP address of your Bitcart into the web-browser.

 Since nginx gets the IP address in the request instead of raspberrypi.local it does not know where to route that request and returns: